WindhoverLabs/yamcs-gstreamer/README.md

 ## Usage

-[//]: # (TODO: Provide detailed usage instructions with examples on how to configure and use the plugin within YAMCS.)

 - **Configuring Pipelines:**
   Define one or more GStreamer pipelines in your YAMCS configuration file.
-Each pipeline can be controlled via YAMCS actions.
+Each plugin instance can have 1 active pipeline but multiple preconfigured pipeline configurations.
+Create multiple plugin instances for multiple simultaneously pipelines.

 - **Available Actions:**
   - Set active pipeline (1 per instance)